noellerjd/Task-Manager-App/README.md

 To uninstall the Task Manager App:

-- Simply delete the TaskManagerApp.exe file from your computer.
+- Simply delete the TaskManagerApp folder from your computer.

 ### Contact